Review: The George Townhouse, Shipston-on-Stour

 OUT & ABOUT

-- Shipston-on-Stour is a lovely, unspoilt market town with many small, independent shops so if you’re staying at The George it’s worth making some time to have a stroll.
+Shipston-on-Stour is a lovely, unspoilt market town with many small, independent shops so if you’re staying at The George it’s worth making some time to have a stroll.
 It’s also known for its two-week Proms music festival (now until June 30) and annual Bank Holiday Wool Fair – in aptly named Sheep Street!
 You’re a short drive from Stratford-upon-Avon if you want a Shakespeare-themed day out or a theatre trip.
-Daylesford Organic Farmshop, Sezincote, Cotswold stone villages like Bourton on Water and Blenheim Palace are also all a stone’s throw away.
+Whichford Pottery, a family-business making handmade British flowerpots, is just outside town.
+Daylesford Organic Farmshop, Sezincote, Cotswold stone villages like Bourton on Water, Which and Blenheim Palace are also all a stone’s throw away.

 THE MUDDY VERDICT: